Skip to content ↓

 Intent

-Our vision is that children feel like scientists.
+Our vision at Norton is that children feel like scientists.
 When a child leaves this school, we want them to have a secure understanding of basic scientific concepts and skills, and be able to apply these in new situations.
 They should have a good grasp of scientific vocabulary and show their understanding by using this terminology accurately and in the correct context.
 We want pupils to explore science practically and be inquisitive, active learners by asking questions about real-world concepts.
 We are keen for pupils to use their observations and new learning to challenge their thinking and change their ideas based on the results they see.
 They will have had opportunities to feel awe and wonder about how the world works, recognising that science has changed our lives and is vital to the world’s future prosperity.

 Implementation

 All classes enjoy at least one 60-minute Science lesson a week.
 All teachers follow the national curriculum objectives for their year group.
 Teachers plan engaging lessons which cover the statutory objectives in meaningful ways, using outside areas where appropriate and providing opportunities for children to use a range of scientific equipment.
 Children are able to work alone, in pairs or as a part of a group.
 All age-groups are encouraged to explore science practically and work scientifically in a range of experiments and investigations.
 STEM learning activities are used to enhance the curriculum across year groups.
 Safety when using equipment is a primary focus for all staff.
-Science share mornings have given families and staff opportunities to explore and enjoy Science.

-Examples of children exploring the full range of scientific enquiries and enrichment opportunities
+Children exploring the full range of scientific enquiries and enrichment opportunities

 PSQM